 From there, airports can use email tracking and data analytics to see how customers engage with their travel marketing content.
 Along with browsing and buyer behaviour, this gives some idea of the destinations customers are most interested in and, therefore, can inform route development decisions.

-We asked Sean Staff, Marketing Communications for Regional and City Airports, whether he saw a benefit in using airport travel marketing to support route development:
+We asked the marketing team at Regional and City Airports, whether they saw a benefit in using airport travel marketing to support route development:

 “Data is key to understanding what people want and what people respond to.
 Aside from doing the sophisticated stuff and looking at email and website analytics, the fact is, people are generally happy to tell you where they want to go.
 So what you can do is tailor marketing material to get an idea of the type of route people want to see and the type of air routes people enjoy having from their regional airport, and then make sure that all of that intelligence is shared regularly.”